cbonami/wh-dispatcher/README.md

 The number of buckets is configurable, but using multiple buckets allow us to process messages in parallel (n queues/buckets instead of just 1).

 The FIFO processing of messages has the following characteristics:
-- a message is never processed before the previous message was processed successfully
+- a message is never processed before the previous message (in the same bucket, that is) was processed successfully
 - when a message cannot be processed successfully (because the receiving service timed out or returned a non-202 statuscode), it remains in the bucket, and is retried somewhat later
 - if a message is processed successfully (i.e. the webhook replied 202), the processor immediately processes the next message in the bucket (if any), and so on
 - there is some kind of exponential backoff policy that drives the retries; but note that in principle the system will keep on retrying indefinitely